datanav/docs/concepts.rst

 •   A `JWT <https://docs.sesam.io/getting-started.html#json-web-tokens>`__  (Json Web Token) made available on the personal Sesam node
 •   A git clone of the repository you wish to work on
 •   Initial test setup (task "setting up tests in new projects” in Teams. text to be written)
 •   A ".syncconfig" file should be placed in the same folder as the "pipes", "systems" and "variables" folders in your github clone.
-The config should be on the form;
+The content of the file should be on the form;

     ``node=’https://<node-id>.sesam.cloud’
     JWT=’<your-JWT>’``